jbw976/crossplane/design/design-doc-stacks.md

 This section describes the end to end installation flow implemented by the Stack Manager:

 * The SM starts up with a default “source” registry (e.g. `registry.crossplane.io`) that contains packages (bundles of a Stack and its custom controllers and CRDs) published to it
-* User creates an `ExtensionRequest` instance to request a Stack be installed in the cluster, which includes everything needed to successfully run that Stack.
-The `ExtensionRequest` includes:
+* User creates a custom resource instance that represents their request to install a new Stack in the cluster, for example `PlatformStackRequest` or `ApplicationStackRequest`.
+The CRD type used here will depend on what type of Stack they wish to install, but will always include everything needed to successfully run that Stack, such as:
   * an optional source registry that can be any arbitrary registry location.
 If this field is not specified then the SM's default source registry will be used.
   * One of the following must be specified:
     * package name (`gitlab`) OR